-Some situations are a higher risk than others, like health care related.
+Some situations are a higher risk than others, like health related businesses.
 I recommend you ask others in the same field what they do and what they use.
 If you see clients at your location, your landlord will most likely require it.

 - Health insurance.

-- There are income-based insurance options you can find through the US government here.
+- There are income-based health insurance options through the US government here.

 - Or find a business insurance agent who can find you the right match.

 - Or ask colleagues or a business organization such as the Chamber for recommendations.
 There might be group options you could join.

 - Health insurance might be used as a business expense.
 Ask your tax accountant.

 In the USA, there is free business counseling available in each state.
 Find your local business counselor services here.
 They can help you know the logistics relevant to you.

 Beware that these free business counselors are mostly familiar with businesses with employees, business loans, etc., but they can still be helpful if you remind them of your smaller type of business.